devharnold/earwall/README.md

 ### **5. API Integration**

-- **Payment Gateways**: Integrate with fiat payment gateways like Stripe or PayPal.
+- **Payment Gateways**: Integrate with fiat payment gateways like Stripe, PayPal and Mpesa Daraja.
 - **Blockchain Nodes**: Use providers like Infura or Alchemy to connect to Ethereum nodes.
 - **External APIs**: Integrate APIs for exchange rates, identity verification, or transaction monitoring.